JonathanRudd/Static-Profile-New/README.md

 -Add presentation video!

+Delay loading so that info is presented in a deliberate way

 -Restructure Desktop View
   -Change big screen view into a more minimalist design with scrolling and JS slide ins (silly but shows js ability)